prometheus-operator/prometheus-operator/Documentation/proposals/202305-scrapeclasses.md

 ### Prometheus Resource

-It is proposed that the `Prometheus` and `PrometheusAgent` resources contain a new section for defining scrape classes.
+It is proposed that the `Prometheus` and `PrometheusAgent` resources contain a new field for defining scrape classes.

 The rationale for defining scrape classes inline is that, in practice, the TLS file paths are closely related to the `volumeMounts` of the `Prometheus` spec.
 An alternative is outlined later, of factoring the class definitions into a separate resource.